iceburg-net/ansible-pcd/README.md

 * pcd.backup integration (site assets/uploads > clound storage via s3ql)

+_Also featured are useful infrastructure roles for monitoring, remote filesystems, varnish caching, and VPN connectivity._

 more to come, please contribute!

 contributing
 ============

 ansible-pcd is licensed under the GPLv3 , the same as ansible.

-Please feel free to contribute roles and fixes via github pull requests.

 #### conventions